The Creative Brief

 The creative brief they were working from called for bringing the Games back to the people.
 It was to be an Olympics for everyone, everywhere.
 Not just the athletes.

-the logo was supposed to inspire all of us to get out there and move.
+Like the event itself, the logo was supposed to inspire all of us to get out there and move.

 Given that directive, the designers knew they did not want to include iconic landmarks, like Tower Bridge or Big Ben.